-We believe that these funding changes better meet the needs of the TREE Fund and the researchers, especially academic researchers.
-While it is too early to tell, this move seems to have attracted new (to TREE Fund) researchers (e.g., Kathy Wolf), as well as other, established researchers (e.g., Glynn Percival).
+- Last year, the Executive Committee approved the Research and Education Committees' request to allow grant awards to include a modest indirect charge (up to 10% of the total award) in their budgets and to require match (in kind or cash).
+This move passed Board in December.
+They also agreed to raise the maximum \$ amounts in the funding programs.
+We believe that these funding changes better meet the needs of researchers, especially academic researchers.
+While it is too early to tell, this move seems to have attracted new (to TREE Fund) researchers, as well as other, established researchers.
 Moreover, the proportion of high quality, innovative projects seems to be rising.
-Overall, the committee is quite pleased with what we hope will be a trend: TREE Fund grant programs appealing to a growing number of researchers with quality programs.

-- One Research sub-Committee member suggested privately to Chairman Dozier that we consider quantifying the dissemination of research results section.
+Overall, the committee is quite pleased with what we hope will be a trend to TF grants appealing to a growing number of researchers. - One Research sub-Committee member suggested privately to Chairman Dozier that we consider quantifying the dissemination of research results section.
 We request a dissemination of results explanation, but it is not formally quantified.
 As a result, some of the proposals give only minimal attention to this component.
-Putting greater emphasis on this component would not be novel for granting agencies, but would be for TREE Fund. - The Education Sub-Committee also noted that the quality of the Arboriculture Education projects is improving - significantly.
-It was challenging to select the top candidate projects. - Warren Hoselton applied for an Arboricultural Education grant to support the Professor Pricklethorn Program.
-He had called Chairman Dozier to inquire about the viability of an application from him she encouraged submission of an application not realizing he did not intend to partner with a non-profit organization.
-This project unless submitted through a legitimate 501(c)(3) or other recognized non-profit organization is not eligible to receive these funds.
+Putting greater emphasis on this component would not be novel for granting agencies, but would be for TREE Fund. - We also noted that the quality of the Arboriculture Education projects is improving.
+There was a fair amount of discussion needed to select the top candidates. - Warren Hoselton applied for an Arboricultural Education grant to support the Professor Pricklethorn Program.
+He had called Chairman Dozier to inquire about the viability of an application from him - she encouraged submission of an application not realizing he did not intend to partner with a non-profit organization.
+This project - unless submitted through a legitimate 501(c) (3) or other recognized non-profit organization is not eligible to receive these funds.
 I would like to request that the Board discuss the possibility of funding this project through another funding stream.